- COVID-19 Member Support Program

 What role are private hospitals playing in the pandemic?

-On 31 March, the government announced the integration of Australia’s 657 private hospitals with the public sector to ensure maximum and coordinated capacity to deal with the COVID-19 pandemic.
-This was important to ensure the entire hospital network (including doctors and nurses) would be resourced and ready to respond.
-The restrictions on non-urgent elective surgery began lifting on 27 April.
-Elective surgery in private hospitals is now returning to a more normal operating rhythm.
+Private hospitals are vital to the capacity of our health system.
+On 31 March, elective surgery in private hospitals was briefly suspended for around six weeks.
+This was important to ensure the entire hospital network (including doctors and nurses) would be resourced and ready to respond if there was a surge in COVID-19 cases.
+Elective surgery in private hospitals is now back to almost normal capacity.
 Your doctor is the best person to speak to about the timing of any elective surgery you may need.

 I have hospital cover; will I be covered if I need to get treated for COVID-19 in a private hospital?

-As part of our COVID-19 Member Support Program, to provide peace of mind for our members, Defence Health will cover all existing members with active hospital cover who may require COVID-19 related treatment.
-Regardless of the hospital product you are on e.g. Everyday Hospital Bronze Plus or Essentials Hospital Basic Plus, we will cover COVID-19 related treatment in a private hospital.
+We want our members to feel confident they will be cared for through the pandemic.
+We will cover all members with active hospital cover who may require COVID-19 related treatment – regardless of the hospital product they are on.
+For example, members on Everyday Hospital Bronze Plus or Essentials Hospital Basic Plus can have peace of mind knowing we will cover them during the pandemic for COVID-19 related treatment in a private hospital.